 Admittedly, when Spotify first launched and was set to compete directly with one of the biggest of all brands, Apple, in the music space, there was a lot of skepticism.
 How would this streaming company be able to get iPhone users to download an extra application and move away from Apple Music when it was so easy to use?
 Consumers have already shown a strong dislike for downloading applications, as more than 70% of users fall off once they’re directed to download a native app.
 How is this going to work out?

 As it turns out, extremely well.
-In fact, Spotify has even weathered a tough public relations moment when music icon Taylor Swift pulled all of her music from the platform.
+Spotify has, in a few short years, gone from the plucky outsider to a power in the music streaming industry, with as many paying users as the next three options combined.
 How have they done this?
 By focusing on a unique user experience centered on your individuality.

 Spotify routinely produces add-ons to your playlists, and has a weekly recommendation to help you discover new music based on what you already listen to.
 Additionally, Spotify took their already successful Wrapped campaign to a whole new level in 2019 when it wrapped up your entire decade—and made it shareable so you could show all your friends your favorite music, and your favorite music service.